erpc-io/eRPC/README.md

      free it when the response is no longer needed for retransmission.

 ## Session management packet ownership
- * Rpc threads allocates an SM packet before queueing it to the SM thread.
+ * Rpc threads allocate an SM packet before queueing it to the SM thread.
 This packet is freed by the SM thread when it transmits it using `sm_tx_work_item_and_free()`.
     * Rpc threads allocate SM request packets in `enqueue_sm_req()`, and